- Audit Risk & Compliance Committee Terms of Reference Document

 Perpetual’s board is accountable to shareholders, clients and to the wider community for the group’s performance.
 The Board Charter outlines the board's specific responsibilities and sets out the powers reserved to the board and delegations made to management.
 The board delegates day to day responsibility for the management and operation of the company to the Managing Director but remains responsible for overseeing the performance of the management team.

 The Managing Director may make further delegations within the parameters specified by the board but is accountable for the exercise of delegated powers.
 The Board Charter is reviewed annually to ensure it accurately reflects the board’s current practice.
-View a summary of the Board Charter.
+View the Board Charter.